higherkindness/mu-haskell/docs/docs/db.md

 + ConduitT (Entity Person) Void ServerErrorIO () -- the Monad we know we want instead... 🤔
 ```

 Well, have no fear my friend because we created yet another utility called `liftServerConduit`, born specifically to address this problem.
-It's type signature is:
+Its type signature is:

 ```haskell
 liftServerConduit